-On October 8, 2024, the Board of Directors approved the granting of 3,298,611 stock options of the Company at an exercise price of \$0.16 for a period of 10 years from the date of grant date and in accordance with the terms and conditions of the Company's stock option plan.
+On October 8, 2024, the Board of Directors approved the granting of 3,298,611 stock options of the Company at an exercise price of \$0.16 for a period of ten years from the grant date and in accordance with the terms and conditions of the Company's Stock Option Plan.
 These options granted to officers of the Company are exercisable on their grant date.